tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-Protocols.md

 ## Data serialization

-While there are a number of data serialization formats used within Async APIs such as [JSON](https://datatracker.ietf.org/doc/html/rfc7159), [Protocol Buffers (protobuf)](https://protobuf.dev) and [FlatBuffers](https://flatbuffers.dev), it is **RECOMMENDED** to publish messages using JSON due to a lower barrier to entry for bother API Providers and Consumers, as the data is human readable, as very easy to use in programming languages that natively support JSON.
+While there are a number of data serialization formats used within Async APIs such as [JSON](https://datatracker.ietf.org/doc/html/rfc7159), [Protocol Buffers (protobuf)](https://protobuf.dev) and [FlatBuffers](https://flatbuffers.dev), it is **RECOMMENDED** to publish messages using JSON due to a lower barrier to entry for both API Providers and Consumers, as the data is human readable, and easy to use in programming languages that natively support JSON.